bojianzhu/qgis-fast-kernel-density-analysis/README.md

 A Powerful QGIS plug-in for Large-scale Geospatial Analytics

 Unlock the power of large-scale geospatial analysis - with our QGIS plugin, quickly generate high-resolution kernel density visualizations, supporting advanced analysis tasks such as bandwidth-tuning and spatiotemporal analysis.
-No matter how large your dataset, our plugin delivers efficient and accurate results.
+No matter what size your dataset are, our plugin delivers efficient and accurate results.
 Download now and start a new chapter in your geospatial analysis journey!

 Power by